Invizabel/The-Silent/README.md

-﻿# TheSilent is a cybersecurity tool!
+﻿# TheSilent is a cybersecurity aggregator tool!
 #
-# python3 -m TheSilent -host example.com -filename myfile.json
+# python3 -m TheSilent -host example.com

 # work in progress, will update pypi package when done :)